Equim-chan/mjai-reviewer/README.md

 ## Acknowledgment
 * [critter](https://twitter.com/critter_Eng): The creater of akochan, who also proposed many advise and gave help to the development of akochan-reviewer.
+* [新篠ゆう](https://github.com/yuarasino): Who helped a lot with the report page template.
 * [Amber](https://euophrys.itch.io/): Who translated the report page into English, also wrote a [blog post](https://pathofhouou.blogspot.com/2020/08/training-tool-ako-chan-reviewer.html) about akochan-reviewer.

 ## License